Brand Growth & SEO

 Monitoring and Optimising

-Keep a close eye on how the campaign is performing.
+Keep a close eye on the campaign's performance.
 Consider metrics such as:

 With these metrics, you will know how to create minor tweaks in your campaign.
 Perhaps certain ads work better than others, or parts of your audience could be more responsive.
 Make adjustments where needed.